 This handbook outlines forest management and planning activities and is intended to assist in understanding how forestry is carried out in Yukon.
 It includes information useful to forest users, educators and the general public on topics such as forest inventory methods and forest health indicators.

-The Yukon Forest Management Branch would like to remind Yukoners that a Forest Resources Permit is required to cut firewood for personal use.
+If you wish to cut firewood for personal use, you need a Forest Resources Permit.
 Failure to have a permit or carry it with you when cutting or transporting wood could result in a fine.

-This permit is free and authorizes the cutting of 25 m3 (11 cords) or less of firewood for uses such as heating your home.
+This permit is free and authorizes you to cut up to 25 m3 (11 cords) of firewood for uses such as heating your home.

-Apply for your permit at your local Compliance Monitoring & Inspections office.
-Permits are often issued over the counter at the time of application.
+Get a permit at your local Compliance Monitoring & Inspection office.
+Permits are usually issued over the counter at the time of application.